 4 - Smoothie Bowls

 To make a smoothie bowl, blend your choice of fruits, some yogurt, and a splash of milk.
-Pour the mixture into a bowl.
+(Use frozen fruit-about 1½ cups-to achieve a thick, spoonable texture.)

 5 - Cottage Cheese Delight